core-wg/href/draft-ietf-core-href.md

   conversion fails.

 query
-: If the CRI reference contains one or more `query` elements, the query component of the URI reference consists of the value of each element, separated by an ampersand ("&") character.
+: If the CRI reference contains one or more `query` items, the query component of the URI reference consists of the value of each item, separated by an ampersand ("&") character.
   Otherwise, the query component is unset.

-  Any character in the value of a `query` element that is not in the set of unreserved characters or "sub-delims" or a colon (":"), commercial at ("@"), slash ("/") or question mark ("?") character MUST be percent-encoded.
+  Any character in the value of a `query` item that is not in the set of unreserved characters or "sub-delims" or a colon (":"), commercial at ("@"), slash ("/") or question mark ("?") character MUST be percent-encoded.
-  Additionally, any ampersand character ("&") in the element value MUST be percent-encoded.
+  Additionally, any ampersand character ("&") in the item value MUST be percent-encoded.

 fragment
-: If the CRI reference contains a fragment element, the fragment component of the URI reference consists of the value of that element.
+: If the CRI reference contains a fragment item, the fragment component of the URI reference consists of the value of that item.
   Otherwise, the fragment component is unset.

-  Any character in the value of a `fragment` element that is not in the set of unreserved characters or "sub-delims" or a colon (":"), commercial at ("@"), slash ("/") or question mark ("?") character MUST be percent-encoded.
+  Any character in the value of a `fragment` item that is not in the set of unreserved characters or "sub-delims" or a colon (":"), commercial at ("@"), slash ("/") or question mark ("?") character MUST be percent-encoded.